Thermatron Michigan Mitty Might QRP Transmitter Kit

 Powering

 The TMMM needs 6.3 V (AC or DC) at 150 mA for the filament and anywhere from 150 to 250 Volts for the B+ (6C4 plate circuit).
 You can power this from any HV source or build a simple power supply.
 The assembly instructions give full details on powering.
 The photos show the unit powered by the OPTIONAL High Voltage DC-DC Boost Converter 12V to 150V-420V.
-It is not part of the kit but I optionally provide it as a convenience if you don’t currently have a HV power supply.
-It is fully assembled and is also available on Amazon for the same price.
+It is fully assembled and is available from Amazon for about $19.
+(It is temporarily unavailable from due to problems from the manufacturer.
+Check back on status).